 And it’s reflected in the data; a 2019 survey showed that 42% of holdings inside all of TFSAs across Canada are in cash only, and 15% in GIC’s or term deposits, which means that 57% is in cash or cash equivalents!

 The TFSA’s Worst Enemy: Inflation

 Now I’ll explain why this is a bad thing, and why you should aim to invest instead, and it’s one word: Inflation.
 If inflation is higher than the rate of return on your investment, then your money is actually losing value over time!

 This is especially the case if you’re depositing your money into a TFSA savings account at one of the big banks, which have shockingly low rates, oftentimes less than 0.10%.

 Assuming a 2% inflation rate, this means your money is actually losing almost 2% of value every year!
 This is why investing is a smarter choice.

 With a balanced or growth portfolio of equity and fixed income, it should be able to achieve around 3-5% (that is not guaranteed, and market losses can occur, but it’s a rough estimate), or an even higher return if you’re willing to hold more equity over the long-term.

 I’ll share my TFSA strategy – I invest my entire TFSA in stocks and ETFs, and I use an online bank called EQ Bank for an account separate from my TFSA for short-term purchases and my emergency fund.
-Currently, it’s at a 1.5% rate, which almost keeps pace with inflation, which is way better than anything at a big 5 bank (picture of RBC, TD Logo here).
-I added a link in the description.
+Currently, it’s at a 1.50% rate, which almost keeps pace with inflation, which is way better than anything at a big 5 bank.

 Mistake #2: Investing In Your TFSA if You Have Credit Card Debt